allpro/react-fluid-grid/README.md

 It emulates the syntax and props of MUI Grid as closely as possible so devs familiar with that can learn FluidGrid quickly.

-**Advantages of FluidGrid**

-- Useful for anything async; not just 'prompt messages'.
-- _Very easy_ to add asynchronous navigation blocking.
-- Fully customizable by each component - _no limitations_.
-- Does not require modifying the history object.
-- Is compatible with React Native and server-side-rendering.

 **Motivation**

 FluidGrid was created for use-cases that MUI Grid could not handle well.